Crush the Workplace Suggestion Box - It’s Doing Nothing for Your Culture

 Right now we can bet that your suggestion box is either empty or gathering dust in the staff room.
 Even with the best intentions behind them, suggestion boxes don’t work.

-At Liberty Mind, we see organisations time and time again bring out the old suggestion box.
-So we thought it was about time we revealed why this old-fashioned office empowerment tactic needs to be left in the dark ages.
+Time and time again I see organisations bring out the old suggestion box.
+So I thought it was about time that it was revealed why this old-fashioned office empowerment tactic needs to be left in the dark ages.

 Before you even thinking of uttering the words ‘suggestion box’ to your team, here’s why they don’t work in improving your company culture, and what you can try instead.